Vom Wald das Beste. – Nationalparkregion Bayerischer Wald

 The best of the Waidler dialect.

-The 1x1 for the next vacation:
+The 1x1 for your next vacation:

-Griaß God = "Good day" as a versatile greeting (variants: Griaß Eana = Sie form / Griaßde = Du form / Griaß Enk/Eich = to several people).
+(variants: Griaß Eana = you form / Griaßde = you form / Griaß Enk/Eich = to several people)

-Pfia'God = "Auf Wiedersehen" as a versatile farewell (variants: Pfiad Eana = Sie form / Pfiade = Du form / Pfiad Enk/Eich = to more than one person).
+(variants: Pfiad Eana = you form / Pfiade = you form / Pfiad Enk/Eich = to several people)

 Bittschä = please